michael/documents-legacy/knight-news-challenge.md

 ## 4. Why will it work?
 [100 words]

-It works already.
+Substance already works.
 It just takes a serious amount of time to make it solid and reliable.
 Substance at times has ~ 5000 registered users, and 750 watchers on Github.

 ## 5. Who is working on it?
 [100 words]